Three workers for foreign media arrested in Ethiopia's Tigray region | Law-Order

 A BBC reporter and two translators working with journalists from the Financial Times and Agence France-Presse (AFP) news agency have been detained in Ethiopia's northern Tigray region, according to their employers.

-Fitsum Berhane was arrested at his home in the regional capital Mekelle on Friday night after working for a team of AFP journalists for three days, the agency said in a statement.
+Fitsum Berhane was arrested at his home in the regional capital Mekelle on Friday after working for an AFP team for three days, the agency said in a statement.
 Alula Akalu, who was working with the Financial Times, was arrested at a restaurant in the same city on Saturday, the newspaper reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)